Kangaroo mouse: Distinguishing features

-Due to their extremely inflated auditory bullae, that is extended in the upper portion of their head, and large ear structure, Kangaroo mice skulls are relatively larger in size to their body which contributes to their keen hearing used to detect predators.
+Due to their extremely inflated auditory bullae, that is extended in the upper portion of their head, and large ear structure, kangaroo mice skulls are relatively larger in size to their body which contributes to their keen hearing used to detect predators.

 Diet

 Both dark and pale kangaroo mice are herbivores, primarily granivorous.
-Their intake of food consists of seeds, grains, and nuts and in the summer, insects as well.
+Their intake of food consists of seeds, grains, and nuts; in the summer insects are taken as well.
 Kangaroo mice use the front of their teeth to husk seeds, then carry and store in their fur-lined cheek pouches back to their burrowed homes.
 An extraordinary fact about some heteromyid species, such as the kangaroo mouse, is that they can spend several extended periods of time, even lifetimes, without consuming water.
 This is due to their efficient kidneys and ability to extract sufficient water from food and is essential in their survival in desert areas.
 The fat they get from their food is also stored in their tail.

 Predation

-The fur color of both pale and dark Kangaroo mice aid in blending in background environments against predators.
-The system of their complex burrows help them in escaping predators including a high-pitched squeal that is called out when threatened.
+The fur color of both pale and dark kangaroo mice aid in blending in to background environments against predators.
+The system of their complex burrows help them in escaping predators, and a high-pitched squeal is uttered when threatened.